 UnitedHealth Group (UNH)

-I must admit that I’m not the biggest fan of UnitedHealth Group (NYSE:UNH) at this specific juncture.
+I must admit that I’m not the biggest fan of UnitedHealth Group (NYSE:UNH).
 By their nature, insurance providers don’t offer the most upside potential in the markets.
-UNH stock has already done very well, gaining over 20% year-to-date.

 That said, health insurance is, and will continue to be a massively lucratively market, if only for cynical reasons.
 In July, I mentioned that the average American lifestyle is shockingly unhealthy.
 Furthermore, we’re simply not kicking our habit of eating processed foods and living sedentary lives.

 Beyond that, UNH features consistently strong revenue growth, and barring unusual events, this year will be no different.
 On the yield front, UNH again isn’t the most lavish among dividend stocks to buy.
 But the company’s very predictable free cash flow and overall industry provide significant confidence for prospective investors.

 It’s not often that you celebrate professional failure.
 But for Disney (NYSE:DIS), Wall Street apparently sees the silver lining after the iconic entertainment firm lost a bidding war to long-time rival Comcast (NASDAQ:CMCSA).
 At stake was British television company Sky (OTCMKTS:SKYAY).